-Using two 2 x 2 x 11″ pieces, repeat step 3 on the short edges of the 1 x 12″ to complete the rectangle.
-Use two screws to secure each piece.
+- Attach the two 2 x 2” x 11". boards to the short edges of the base to complete the rectangle.
+Use the wood screws to secure each piece.

 Cut Drainage Holes in Base

-Cut six holes using a 3″ hole saw drill bit for drainage.
+- Cut six drainage holes into the base.
 Space the holes as evenly as possible but do not drill a hole where a window box bracket will be placed underneath.

 Build the Front and Back